Constrained optimization of sensor placement for nuclear digital twins: Results

 \subsection{Steady-state simulation of the OPTI-TWIST prototype}

 The next example follows the new design paradigm suggested by digital twins.
 In traditional design practice, modeling and simulation insights are often leveraged at the experimental design stage in order to build physical models and place sensors.
 However, limitations regarding space, installation, cost, and signal fidelity of the experimental device pose challenges in deploying the desired number of sensors.
-Our holistic approach integrates experimental constraints, Computational Fluid Dynamics (CFD) simulations, and optimization objectives (reconstruction) in a principled way to optimize the placement of sensors.
-This occurs in the design phase of the digital twin, when the digital twin prototype is being configured to realize the physical instance once it is up and running.
+Our holistic approach integrates experimental constraints, Computational Fluid Dynamics (CFD) simulations, and optimization objectives (reconstruction) in a principled way to optimize the placement of sensors in the design phase of the digital twin.

 Here, our sensor placement optimization is demonstrated on the OPTI-TWIST prototype, which is electronically heated to mimic the neutronics effect of TWIST prior to insertion into a reactor at INL.
-Temperature is the field of interest in this case, and point thermocouples will be used as the sensors.
+Temperature is the field of interest, and point thermocouples will be used as the sensors.
 The OPTI-TWIST prototype was designed to simulate thermal-hydraulics behavior of TWIST during irradiation in the reactor, as well as to measure the effect of loss of coolant on the fuel rodlet temperature.
 In OPTI-TWIST, the fuel-rod specimen is replaced by an instrumented electric cartridge heater, and loss of coolant is controlled by a quick-opening valve at the bottom of the capsule.
-To provide the temperature fields necessary to train the sparse sensing algorithm, a 2D CFD model reflecting a simplified version of the OPTI-TWIST geometry was developed and analyzed using StarCCM+ (\autoref{fig:TWIST_geometry}) \cite{ccm0}.
+To provide the temperature fields necessary to train the sparse sensing algorithm, a simplified 2D CFD model of the OPTI-TWIST geometry is developed using StarCCM+ (\autoref{fig:TWIST_geometry})~\cite{ccm0}.

 The CFD model accounts for steady-state turbulent natural circulation conditions, including two controlled parameters: heater power ($\dot{q}$) and outer surface temperature ($T_{sur}$).